JohnPaulinePineda/Portfolio_Project_45/docs/index.md

 # 1. Table of Contents <a class="anchor" id="TOC"></a>

-This project explores the various methods in assessing **Data Quality**, implementing **Data Preprocessing** and conducting **Data Exploration** for prediction problems with numeric responses using various helpful packages in <mark style="background-color: #CCECFF"><b>Python</b></mark>.
-A non-exhaustive list of methods to detect missing data, extreme outlying points, near-zero variance, multicollinearity, and skewed distributions were evaluated.
-Remedial procedures on addressing data quality issues including missing data imputation, centering and scaling transformation, shape transformation and outlier treatment were similarly considered, as applicable.
+This project manually implements the **Gradient Descent** algorithm using various helpful packages in <mark style="background-color: #CCECFF"><b>Python</b></mark>, and evaluates a range of values for the learning rate and epoch count parameters to optimally estimate the coefficients of a linear regression model.
+The cost function optimization profiles of the different candidate parameter settings were compared, with the resulting estimated coefficients assessed against those obtained using normal equations which served as the reference baseline values.
 All results were consolidated in a [<span style="color: #FF0000"><b>Summary</b></span>](#Summary) presented at the end of the document.

-[Data quality assessment](http://appliedpredictivemodeling.com/) involves profiling and assessing the data to understand its suitability for machine learning tasks.
-The quality of training data has a huge impact on the efficiency, accuracy and complexity of machine learning tasks.
-Data remains susceptible to errors or irregularities that may be introduced during collection, aggregation or annotation stage.
-Issues such as incorrect labels, synonymous categories in a categorical variable or heterogeneity in columns, among others, which might go undetected by standard pre-processing modules in these frameworks can lead to sub-optimal model performance, inaccurate analysis and unreliable decisions.

-[Data preprocessing](http://appliedpredictivemodeling.com/) involves changing the raw feature vectors into a representation that is more suitable for the downstream modelling and estimation processes, including data cleaning, integration, reduction and transformation.
-Data cleaning aims to identify and correct errors in the dataset that may negatively impact a predictive model such as removing outliers, replacing missing values, smoothing noisy data, and correcting inconsistent data.
-Data integration addresses potential issues with redundant and inconsistent data obtained from multiple sources through approaches such as detection of tuple duplication and data conflict.
-The purpose of data reduction is to have a condensed representation of the data set that is smaller in volume, while maintaining the integrity of the original data set.
-Data transformation converts the data into the most appropriate form for data modeling.

-[Data exploration](http://appliedpredictivemodeling.com/) involves analyzing and investigating data sets to summarize their main characteristics, often employing data visualization methods.
-It helps determine how best to manipulate data sources to discover patterns, spot anomalies, test a hypothesis, or check assumptions.
-This process is primarily used to see what data can reveal beyond the formal modeling or hypothesis testing task and provides a better understanding of data set variables and the relationships between them.
+[Regression coefficients](https://link.springer.com/book/10.1007/978-1-4757-3462-1) represent the changes in the independent variable which explain the variation of the dependent variable in the model.
+The methods applied in this study attempt to estimate the unknown model coefficients by optimizing a loss function - that which measures the quality of the estimated parameters based on how well the model-induced scores agree with the ground truth labels in the data set.

+[Gradient descent](https://link.springer.com/book/10.1007/978-1-4757-3462-1) minimizes the loss function parameterized by the model’s coefficients based on the direction and learning rate factors which determine the partial derivative calculations of future iterations, allowing the algorithm to gradually arrive at the local or global minimum considered the point of convergence.
+This particular implementation used Batch Gradient Descent which computes the gradient of the loss function with respect to the parameters for the entire data set.
+A very high learning rate (also referred to as step size or the alpha) and low epoch count were applied resulting in larger steps with lesser risks of overshooting the minimum due to a lower number of iterations.

 ## 1.1.
 Data Background <a class="anchor" id="1.1"></a>